supervisely/docs/apps/update-process.md

  The update will be downloaded add applied.

-## Version History And Switching Between Versions
+## Version History and Switching Between Versions

 By default, the system always used the latest available version of the app.
 Older versions are available on the `releases` tab on the app's page and the `admin` user can switch between them by selecting the desired version.